rblack42/sphinxcontrib-pylit/rst/development/timeline/development-timeline.rst

 Timelines
 *********

 Development happens over time.
-A developer sits down at a workstation and creates something related to the project.
+Our lone developer sits down at a workstation and creates something related to the project.
 That something may be source code, or it may be documentation.
 At the end of that session, the changes to the code must be recorded.
 This is easy with Git_.